awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-importing-data-lambda-function-process-incoming.md

 The next Lambda function that you create processes the records in the incoming files that were created by the function that you created in [Step 4](tutorials-importing-data-lambda-function-input-split.md)\.
 Specifically, it does the following things:
 + Changes the headers in the incoming file to values that Amazon Pinpoint expects to see\.
 + Converts some of the contact information in the input spreadsheet into a format that Amazon Pinpoint expects\.
-For example, the value "United States" in the `Mailing Country` column is converted to "US" in the `Location.Country` column of the output file, because Amazon Pinpoint expects countries to represented in ISO\-3166\-1 format\.
+For example, the value "United States" in the `Mailing Country` column is converted to "US" in the `Location.Country` column of the output file\.
+This is because Amazon Pinpoint expects countries to be represented in ISO\-3166\-1 format\.
 + Sends every phone number that it finds to the phone number validation service\.
 This step ensures that all phone numbers are converted to E\.164 format\.
 It also determines the phone number type\.
-Mobile phone numbers are created as SMS endpoints, while all other phone numbers are created as Voice endpoints\.
+Mobile phone numbers are created as SMS endpoints, while all other phone numbers are created as voice endpoints\.
 + Writes separate rows for each endpoint that it finds\.
 For example, if one row in the input file contains a phone number and an email address, then the output file contains a separate row for each of those endpoints\.
-However, the two records are united by a common User ID\.
+However, the two records are united by a common user ID\.
 + Checks to see if endpoint IDs in the incoming file already exist in the Amazon Pinpoint project\.
 If they do, the Lambda function updates the existing records rather than creating new ones\.

 When the function finishes processing the input files, it sends them to a folder in the `processed` directory\.